michael-milette/moodle-blocks_translatepage/README.md

 ## Support

 Only paid support is available for this plugin.
 However, we welcome contributed pull requests to fix bugs and add enhancements.

+If you find this plugin useful, please Watch, Fork and Star this repository to let us know that you appreciate that we made this available to you for free.

 ## License ##